Copiapoa esmeraldana F.Ritter

 Copiapoa humilis var. esmeraldana, Copiapoa grandiflora subsp. ritteri

 Copiapoa esmeraldana, also known as Copiapoa humilis var. esmeraldana, is a low-growing cactus with green, soft, succulent stem, up to 3 inches (7.5 cm) tall, with the tip covered with white wool, particularly at flowering time.
 It grows solitary or clumping at the base.
 Stems are up to 2.8 inches (8 cm) in diameter and have 13 to 16 ribs, deeply toothed, tuberculate, and up to 0.4 inches (1 cm) tall.
 Tubercles are rounded and chin-shaped.
 Areoles are apical, slightly dislocated in the lower part of the tubercle, up to 0.6 inches (1.5 cm) apart, covered with short, whitish wool when young, later hairless.
-The spines are straight, brownish to ash-grey and up to 0.8 inch (2 cm) long.
-Young plants only have thin radial spines, while the centrals appear as the plants mature.
-The flowers are yellow, bell-shaped and up to 1.4 inch (3.5 cm) long.
+The spines are straight, brownish to ash-grey and up to 0.8 inches (2 cm) long.
+Young plants only have thin radial spines, while the central spines appear as the plants mature.
+The flowers are yellow, bell-shaped, and up to 1.4 inches (3.5 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).